Tan Kee Kwong: Early life and professional career

 Tan is born and raised in Kuala Lumpur.
-His father, Tan Sri Tan Chee Khoon is the founder of the Gerakan party and the former official leader of opposition between 1964 and 1978.
+His father, Tan Chee Khoon is the founder of the Gerakan party and the former official leader of opposition between 1964 and 1978.

 Tan was educated at the Victoria Institution, Kuala Lumpur, from 1960 to 1966.
 He was its School Captain in his final year.
 A medical doctor by profession, Tan graduated from University of Malaya and worked in United Kingdom during 1977 and 1981.
 He then worked for two years in Southern Sudan, practising community medicine with a voluntary Christian NGO.
 He later returned to Malaysia and started a private clinic on Jalan Tuanku Abdul Rahman in Kuala Lumpur.

 Politics

 In 1995, he joined Gerakan two month before the general election and Tan Sri Dato' Alex Lee nominated him as a candidate in the new created parliamentary seat of Segambut.
 He was elected as Member of Parliament for Segambut in the 1995 election and was re-elected in 1999 and 2004 elections.
+In 1999, he was appointed as the Deputy Minister of Lands and Co-operatives Development by Prime Minister Mahathir Mohamad, a position he held until 2004.

 Tan did not contest in the March 2008 general election.
 He later quit Gerakan and joined PKR in August 2008.
 In the 2013 election, he contested and was elected as a Member of Parliament from Wangsa Maju on PKR ticket.